Back to skill

 Overview

-Smart Memory appears to be a real local memory skill, but it needs Review because it persistently stores conversation history and uses broad local execution/install behavior including trusted remote model code.
+This appears to be a real local memory tool, but it needs review because it persistently stores conversation data and runs local/server and dependency code with limited guardrails.

 SkillSpector